 Film Plastics & Materials

 Standard low density.
 Low density polyethylene (LDPE) is the most versatile choice for a wide range of packaging needs, and for that reason, it is the material from which most of our stock poly bags and film are made.
-Low density is has excellent clarity and strength, and has adequate substance to protect most items it covers.
+Low density has excellent clarity and the strength to protect most items.

 Clarity resin.
-Clarity is the degree to which a film is transparent and clear of clouding.
+Clarity is the degree to which a film is transparent.
 Resins are manufactured to match a profile, and that profile predicts its extrusion performance across a range of behaviors.
 One of the elements in a profile is haze, and when high clarity is critical to the display of a product, we can manufacturer your film from resin with a low haze.

 Linear low density.
-Linear low density polyethylene (LLDPE) film has a molecular configuration that lends it to applications where strength, and puncture strength in particular, is more important than clarity.
+Linear low density polyethylene (LLDPE) film has a molecular configuration that is well suited to applications where strength (puncture strength in particular) is more important than clarity.
 LLDPE films tend to stretch more than low density films before breaking, though they are typically lighter and provide less barrier protection.

-How do "hexene", and "octene" LLDPE differ?
-Laddawn manufacturers it's standard LLDPE film from a blend of high-grade resins.
+Hexene v. octene LLDPE.
+Laddawn manufactures its standard LLDPE film from a blend of high-grade resins.
 However, bags and film can also be manufactured from pure hexene or octene resin.
 Hexene is a very strong LLDPE material, and will stand up to more rigorous demands than a standard blend.
 Octene is the preeminent LLDPE resin, and delivers the highest performance at a given weight of any LLDPE material.

 EVA.
-When EVA, or ethyl-vinyl acetate, is present as 2-3% additive to a polyethylene resin, it can make a bag considerably stronger.
+When EVA (ethyl-vinyl acetate) is present as a 2-3% additive to a polyethylene resin, it can make a bag considerably stronger.
 EVA is often used in applications where a bag or film will be frozen, and helps the film resist cracking.

 Anti-block.
 Anti-block is an additive that may reside in polyethylene resin or be mixed with a resin to alter its performance.
 When polyethylene resin is extruded, anti-block bleeds to the inside of the bags and increases the ease with which bags open.